amykimkim/cloud_vm_networking_flask/README.md

 URL: http://34.21.19.78:5003
 ![screenshot](photos/public_ip_address.png)

-#### I stopped off my VM after completing the tutorial, therefore, you will not be able to see it if you click on the URL.
+#### I turned off my VM after completing the tutorial, therefore, you will not be able to see it if you click on the URL.